-In 1960, John F. Kennedy, the Democratic presidential nominee, invited Johnson to be his vice presidential running mate.
-Johnson’s presence on the ticket attracted the support of conservative Southern Democrats and helped lift Kennedy to a narrow victory over Republican candidate Richard Nixon (1913-94).
+In 1960, John F. Kennedy, the Democratic presidential nominee, invited Johnson to be his vice-presidential running mate.
+Johnson’s presence on the ticket attracted the support of conservative Southern Democrats and helped lift Kennedy to a narrow victory over Republican candidate Richard M. Nixon.

 On November 22, 1963, Kennedy was shot and killed while riding in a motorcade in Dallas, Texas.
 Johnson was sworn in as president later that day aboard Air Force One, and immediately reassured a shocked and grieving nation that he would make Kennedy’s progressive vision for America a reality.

 Soon after taking office, Johnson declared a “War on Poverty.”
 He actively pushed Congress to pass legislation attacking illiteracy, unemployment and racial discrimination.

 After routing Republican candidate Barry Goldwater by more than 15 million votes in the 1964 presidential election, Johnson introduced a slate of new reforms that he said would build a “Great Society” for all Americans.

 His ambitious legislative agenda created the Medicare and Medicaid programs to provide federal health insurance for elderly and poor Americans.
 It also included measures aimed at improving education, preventing crime and reducing air and water pollution.

 Johnson also made great strides in attacking racial discrimination by signing the historic Civil Rights Act of 1964 and Voting Rights Act of 1965.
 His wide-reaching achievements improved the lives of millions of Americans and contributed to economic growth and prosperity.

 Johnson and the Vietnam War

 Despite Johnson’s success in promoting his domestic reform policies, his presidency was also defined by the failure of his policies toward Vietnam.